Mary L. Trump: Will of Fred Trump Sr.

 Mary Trump sued her uncle Donald, aunt Maryanne, and the estate of her late uncle Robert in September 2020, claiming that they defrauded her of tens of millions of dollars from her interests in Fred Sr.'s real-estate portfolio by undervaluing her interests and coercing her to sign a settlement.
 The defendants' lawyers asked for dismissal of the lawsuit, claiming that she had waited for too long to file suit.
 Mary Trump's lawyers responded that "[r]easonable diligence would not have uncovered the fraud" more than a decade earlier.
 In a January 2022 hearing, lawyers for Donald Trump, Maryanne Trump Barry, and the estate of Robert Trump asked for Mary Trump's lawsuit to be dismissed, arguing that she had waited too long to file her lawsuit because she had had access to the relevant documents since 2001 and that a six-year statute of limitations imposed by the 2001 settlement had expired.
 The lawsuit was dismissed in November 2022 on the basis that Trump's 2001 settlement agreement had "unambiguously released defendants from unknown claims, including fraud claims".
 She made an appeal request, which was denied on June 22, 2023.

 In September 2021, Donald Trump filed a lawsuit against his niece and The New York Times (namely the authors of the 2018 exposé) for over $100 million.
 The suit accuses Mary Trump and the three New York Times journalists of utilizing confidential documents in an "insidious" conspiracy against Donald.
 Mary called the suit an act of "desperation".
 In a January 2023 hearing, a lawyer for the Times argued that the truthfulness of the exposé outweighed other considerations.
 Donald's lawyer Alina Habba singled out Mary's use of a burner phone to communicate with the Times, the counsel for which argued was merely to protect its source.
 A New York Supreme Court justice dismissed the Times from the suit on May 3, 2023, and ordered Donald to pay its legal fees (which neared $400,000) on the basis that his assertions lacked constitutional merit and that, owing to the First Amendment, "reporters are entitled to engage in legal and ordinary news gathering activities without fear of tort liability".

 A June 2023 ruling allowed Donald to pursue his claim against Mary, which she appealed.
 The appeals court ruled in May to let the case proceed, stating that there was "a substantial basis in law" for breach of contract but that the duration of the confidentiality agreement needed to be determined and that Donald had to prove whether the disclosure had caused him any damages.
 In June 2025, a state judge ruled that Donald could pursue his claim while president of the United States.
+A year later, the two settled the lawsuit, the terms of which were not disclosed.